NateRiz/LocalLeet/README.md

 ```

 #### Usage
-Commands: leet <command>
+Commands: leet \<command\>
-  [L]ist                          List problems in order.
+-  [L]ist : List problems in order.
-  [I]nfo                          Receives problem description and examples.
+-  [I]nfo : Receives problem description and examples.
-  [D]ownload <number>             Downloads the problem description and template.
+-  [D]ownload <number> : Downloads the problem description and template.
-  [S]ubmit <number>               Attempts to upload the current file for submission.
+-  [S]ubmit <number> : Attempts to upload the current file for submission.
 Must be logged in.